Disclaimer: Not. Mine. Nickelodeon's. Capice?

 "Did you think otherwise?" asked Kunchen.
 "I knew He would."

-The bison soared over the endless black sea as the sun broke over the horizon, with its passengers celebrating their good tidings.
+The bison soared over an endless black sea as the sun broke over the horizon, its passengers celebrating their good tidings.
 They were much too far away to see the blue dragon cutting its way through the sky like a knife, flying like a thunderbolt for the Fire Nation's Capital.